 6.18.1 Introduction

-One of the aspects of the key issue #5 is how the network would determine the need to steer or instruct the UE to hosting network and other aspect is on how actually would network steer the UE toward the hosting network.
+One of the aspects of the key issue #5 is how the network would determine the need to steer or instruct the UE to hosting network and other aspect is on how actually network would steer the UE toward the hosting network.

 The proposed solution focuses on the case when based on location and time, certain localized services are available, which are being provided by the hosting network and using "Steering of Roaming" mechanism to allow service provider (PLMN or 3rd Party service provider) to update the UE with required information on availability of hosting networks along with the services they are providing.
 This information will assist the UE to make the switch to appropriate hosting network for obtaining localized services.